AthleteX-DAO/sports-cids/README.md

 ### [IPFS-API](https://github.com/AthleteX-DAO/IPFS-API)

 4. Next, we will be creating the Azure Function
-5. Start by creating a new Funciton in VS Code using the extension
+5. Start by creating a new Function in VS Code using the extension
-    1. For standardized naming, name it $MARKET_Function (for example: NFL_Funciton)
+    1. For standardized naming, name it $MARKET_Function (for example: NFL_Function)
-    2. The Funciton should be Timer Triggered
+    2. The Function should be Timer Triggered
     3. The CronJob schedule should be set to: `0 0 */1 * * *`
         1. This will run the job on the hour, every hour
-6. Copy over the the following files:
+6. Copy over the following files:
     1. `NFT_Storage_Requests.js`
     2. `SPORTSDATA_Requests.js`
 7. In Azure, add the new Secret Key: "STORAGE-$MARKET-PROD" (example: "STORAGE-NFT-PROD")